brianvoe/gofakeit_js/README.md

 npm run dev
 ```

-This will start a development server at `http://localhost:5173` with the test form.
+This will start a development server at `http://localhost:5173` with an interactive example page demonstrating all autofill features.

 ### Building